 - In a large pot, melt the butter and marshmallows over low heat, stirring often.

 - Remove from heat.
-Add the Rice Krispies, crumbled cookies and 1 tablespoon of the nonpareils to the pot.
+Add the Rice Krispies, crumbled cookies and 1 tablespoon of the nonpareils and 1 tablespoon of the sprinkles to the pot.
 Mix until well combined.
-Sprinkle in 1 tablespoon of the nonpareils and mix again.
+Sprinkle in 1 tablespoon of the nonpareils and 1 tablespoon of the sprinkles, and mix again.

 - Place the mixture into the prepared baking dish and evenly spread into the pan with a rubber spatula.

 - Sprinkle the remaining crumbled cookies on top.